 What is a health insurance exchange?

-Before we get into public and private health exchanges, let’s first define what an exchange is..
+Before we get into how public and private health exchanges are similar and distinct from one another, let’s first define what an exchange is.
 A health insurance exchange is an online marketplace for individuals to compare and purchase individual health insurance plans.

 Health insurance exchanges typically include the following components:

-- A variety of health insurance plans and options.
+- A selection of health insurance companies and plans to shop.

 - Advice and recommendations about choosing the best health insurance option for your needs.